mikepound/convolve/README.md

 Notice you need to point the compiler ar your installed python headers - which may not be in the same place as mine.

-If compilation is sucessful, then you'll obtain a compute.so file, which can be imported from python as normal.
-You can
+If compilation is successful, then you'll obtain a compute.so file, which can be imported from python as normal.
+Windows compilation will be a little more complex, as gcc isn't available to you.
+[Here might help!](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows)

 ### Running the code
 You can run the code like this: